acidhelm/kq_olympic_scoring_test/README.md

 }
 ```

-The team name in the config file must exactly match the team's name in the
+The team name in the config file must match the team's name in the
-Challonge bracket.
+Challonge bracket, although the case of letters may differ.
+This means that
+a team must have the same name in all the brackets in a tournament.